 Note: RFC2616 specifies that this field should be returned.
 This transaction strengthens that requirement.

 In case of success, the Audit Record Repository shall return the syslog messages that match the search parameters, encoded as an array of messages encoded in one of the formats specified in the Accept header of the request message.
-The Syslog Event Response message shall carry a HTTP response status code of 200, and its body shall contain an Array of Syslog messages in the selected format.
+The Syslog Event Response message shall carry a HTTP response status code of 200, and its body shall contain an Array of syslog messages in the selected format.

 Each syslog message shall be encoded as described in Table 3.38.4.2.2-1: